Water is a very important resource. We saw this firsthand while driving the motorhome back through Fresno, Bakersfield and Las Vegas/Hoover Dam.

 However it had been raining most of the day.

 We failed to recall that this was the first rainstorm this RV had been in for a couple years.

-And so as we had the kids run back and forth bringing stuff into the motorhome and as Becky and I bring the mattress back in from the house (we had been sleeping on the queen sized mattress that came with the RV).
+And so as we had the kids run back and forth bringing stuff into the motorhome and as Becky and I bring the mattress back in from the house (we had been sleeping on the queen sized mattress that came with the RV, but we ended up buying another from the mattress store).
 We saw the rain water coming in.

 Not just dripping.

 From what we could tell we had 5 leaks.
 Two in the back bedroom, two in the bathroom and one over the dashboard on the passenger side.

 But off we went.
 With extra towels and a spirit of commitment.